Cairo-Gaborone Trans-African

 access to the Port of Lobito)

-The Cairo-Gaborone Trans-African Highway belongs to the African Civilisation.
+The Cairo-Gaborone Trans-African Highway belongs to the African Civilization.

 - Southern African Economic Area